kalm42/kyle-melton.com/content/blog/2020-06-getting-material-ui-class-names-to-not-change-for-snapshot-testing.md

 ---
 slug: /matrial-ui-jest-snapshot-class-names
-date: 2020-06-19T19:57:43.522Z
+templateKey: blog-post
 title: Getting Material-UI Class Names To Not Change For Snapshot Testing
-templateKey: blog-post
-thumbnail: /img/getting-material-ui-class-names-to-not-change-for-snapshot-testing.png
-description: desc
+description: It's an easy trick but one you'll be hard pressed to find.
+A colleague of mine is the one who actually found it.
+You can visit her here.
+  I'm writing it here for my own sanity.
 tags:
   - brewing
   - chemex
+thumbnail: /img/getting-material-ui-class-names-to-not-change-for-snapshot-testing.png
+date: 2020-06-19T19:57:43.522Z
 ---

 It's an easy trick but one you'll be hard pressed to find.
-A colleague of mine is who actually found it.
+A colleague of mine is the one who actually found it.
+You can visit her [here](https://linktr.ee/_natural_e).
 I'm writing it here for my own sanity.

 The trick: (copied from Material-Ui documentation)